osmdwight/SA2_APM1210/README.md

 By:

-Dwight Gonzales - Task 2 and 3
+Dwight Gonzales - Task 2 and 3;
-Mostafa Khafaji - Task 4 and 5
+Mostafa Khafaji - Task 4 and 5;
 John Carlos Quintero - Task 3 and 6

+Written Output can be accessed at: